The Homicide Files, Part 1

 He was first arrested shortly after the murder on Aug.
 9, 1976.
 He was questioned extensively then but was released.

 Five months later, in January, he was arrested again by Detectives Chitwood and John Strohm.

 Dockery testified that he had signed papers after being told by detectives that he was signing forms authorizing the police to give him a polygraph test.

-Judge George J, Ivins ruled that Dockery had bees arrested illegally because the police had no more information in January than when he was arrested five months earlier Ivins ruled that the interrogation was illegal, and the “confession” was thrown out,
+Judge George J. Ivins ruled that Dockery had been arrested illegally because the police had no more information in January than when he was arrested five months earlier.
+Ivins ruled that the interrogation was illegal, and the “confession” was thrown out,

 Dockery, who has been in prison since January, is awaiting trial.

 Hadley Nelson, 17, was arrested on Sept.
 11, 197S, for the rape, robbery and murder of Ellizabeth Grobben, 71.
 Judge Juanita Kidd Stout ruled that Nelson’s interrogation had been illegal and threw out his confession, Assistant District Attorney Jeffrey Brodkin then addressed the court, saying: “There is no other evidence at this time . . . therefore, your honor, the Commonwealth reluctantly asks the court to grant its motion to nol pros (drop the charges).”